zhangwei983/deploy_icp_ledger/by_dfx_deps/README.md

 dfx ledger transfer --amount 100 --memo 12345 --fee 0 8494c01329531c06254ff45dad87db806ae6ed935ad6a504cdbc00a935db7b49 --identity minter
 ```

+> [!WARNING]
-- Make sure you're using the minting identity which is consistent with the minting account you set in the dfx.json file
+> - Make sure you're using the minting identity which is consistent with the minting account you set in the dfx.json file.
+> - Please replace the `8494c01329531c06254ff45dad87db806ae6ed935ad6a504cdbc00a935db7b49` with the account that you want to receive ICP tokens.
-- For minting operation, the `--fee` has to be `0`.
+> - For minting operation, the `--fee` has to be `0`.